-Risk maturity models: In evaluating the effectiveness of the risk management frameworks, risk management maturity models rate the level of risk maturity across agreed risk areas such as risk context, risk culture, risk identification, risk assessment, risk treatment, communication and reporting, and review, against levels of maturity, typically using scales of one through to five or seven based on benchmark information from the database created from user data.
+Risk maturity models: In evaluating the effectiveness of the risk management frameworks, risk management maturity models rate the level of risk maturity across agreed risk areas such as risk context, risk culture, risk identification, risk assessment, risk treatment, communication and reporting, and through to five or seven based on benchmark information from the database created from user data.
 However, it is important that when using these tools that organisation as a first step, consider their desired level of risk maturity in line with their risk appetite, and then use the tool to assess their performance against this.